vishh2dev/n8n_LinkedinPost/README.md

 ---

-## 📜 License

-MIT License — free to use, remix, and share.

----

-## 💬 Support

-If you have any issues, feel free to [open an issue](https://github.com/yourusername/yourrepo/issues) or connect on [LinkedIn](https://www.linkedin.com/).

----

 ### ⭐ Bonus Tip

 You can host n8n for free on [Render](https://render.com), [Fly.io](https://fly.io), or [Railway](https://railway.app) to keep this running 24/7 for $0/month.

----

-Made with 💚 for solopreneurs, indie hackers & AI creators.